 The perception of this diffuse glow (etheric body) around a subject can be accompanied by the perception of colors (visual chaos- aura).

 This is a very complex phenomenon of phosphenic perception.
 It has the property of molding the phosphene around the body of the subject or the object.
 That luminous halo is a subjective perception that reproduces the physical perception but it is also a psychic phenomenon because the state of mind of the subject influences the intensity and the brightness of the halo.
 The phenomenon is called the ‟perception of the aura”.

 Thus, when one says ‟I have seen someone’s aura and its colors”, it would be more appropriate to say: ‟my visual chaos molded itself around the perception of someone’s image and my brain created a diffuse glow”.
 The interpretation you have of the colors (or aura) in your field of vision will correspond to your ability to interpret such phenomena.

-To go further, we must learn to observe the behavior of our thoughts, in order to discover that they are not limited to the poor opinion that we have of them.
+To go further, we must learn to observe the behavior of our thoughts, to discover that they are not limited to the poor opinion that we have of them.
 The behavior which is unique to thoughts leads us to the threshold of an extremely rich subjective universe.
-For a first approach, at the end of each of the following the tests we will observe some of these characteristics.
+For a first approach, at the end of each of the following tests, we will observe some of these characteristics.

 Following our training is the guarantee of an efficient practice.

 Actually, no matter what we do, there is just one rule: